CAWebPublishing/cli/README.md

 Options:
   -h, --help         display help for command
+  -i, --include [include...]
+IDs to of taxonomies to include.
+Omitting this option will sync all items for given taxonomy.
-  -t,--tax [tax...]
+  -t, --tax [tax...]
 Taxonomy that should be synced.
 Omitting this option will sync the full site. (choices: "pages", "posts", "media", "menus")
 </pre>